Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 ![Screenshot (91)](https://user-images.githubusercontent.com/83877492/151516544-ce30bab7-a61c-41bb-ad8b-1883b372b032.png)

-From the first dashboard analysis,
+From the first dashboard page,
 - The dataset contains 49.34K observations after removing the null values and empty columns
 - Over the years, there was a reduced number of violation in 2005, 2006 came with a rise in violations and then it gradually dropped 2007 - 2011
 - Average time it takes to flag down an offender is approximately 0.50 seconds